valiapatova/react-project/client/readme-react-project.md

 Star this REACT project follow this steps:

-1.Clone repository in own folder
+1. Clone repository in own folder
 ```
 git clone https://github.com/valiapatova/react-project.git
 ```

-2. Open the project folder react-project in Visual Studio Code.
+2. Open the project folder react-project in Visual Studio Code or in PowerShell or CMD.

 3. Start the RESTfull Api server

-Open folder react-project/server in **Integrated Terminal** and  run command from folder **react-project/server** in Powershell
+Open folder react-project/server in **Integrated Terminal** and  run command from folder **react-project/server** in Powershell or CMD.
 ```
-server.js
+node server.js
 ```

 4. Install **npm packages** (you must have installed **node.js**):

-Open folder **react-project/client** in **Integrated Terminal** and  run from Powershell
+Open folder **react-project/client** in **Integrated Terminal** and  run from Powershell or CMD.
 ```
 npm install
 ```

 5. Run react-project from **client** folder with command
 ```
 npm run dev